 It's time to start thinking about 'future you' and planning for retirement, writes financial expert Lorraine Donegan

-If I had asked you to imagine your retirement two months ago, what images would you have imagined?
+If I had asked you to imagine your retirement six months ago, what images would you have imagined?
 Leisurely walks on the beach?
 Travel to far flung destinations?
 Concerts, restaurants, and time to do all the things you’ve ever dreamt of?

 Well, after months of Covid-19 restrictions, if I asked you to imagine your retirement today, would your thoughts be any different?